feedm3/learning-static-website-hosting-on-aws-s3/README.md

     - Set your bucket as `Origin domain name`
     - For cheaper pricing only use US, Canada and Europ as `Price Class`
     - Click on `Create Distribution` to create your CloudFront CDN
+4. In you CloudFront Dashboard you can now

 ### Setup Repo